pagkly/Zed/Investopedia3/Understanding Tax Incidence.md

 ## How Tax Incidence Works

 The tax incidence depicts the distribution of the tax obligations, which must be covered by the buyer and seller.
-The level at which each party participates in covering the obligation shifts based on the associated price elasticity of the product or service in question as well as how the product or service is currently affected by the principles of [supply and demand](https://www.investopedia.com/terms/l/law-of-supply-demand.asp).
+The level at which each party participates in covering the obligation shifts based on the associated price elasticity of the product or service in question as well as how the product or service is currently affected by the principles of [[supply and demand]](https://www.investopedia.com/terms/l/law-of-supply-demand.asp).

 Tax incidence reveals which group—consumers or producers—will pay the price of a new tax.
 For example, the demand for prescription drugs is relatively [inelastic](https://www.investopedia.com/terms/e/inelastic.asp).
 Despite changes in cost, its market will remain relatively constant.